 A common goal of everyone that trains is to be lean.
 And I don’t mean to be skinny.
 By lean I mean to carry the most amount of muscle mass and the least amount of body fat possible.
 And this should still allow us to do our regular tasks and activities without lacking fitness or mobility.

 Sometimes when someone initiates a fitness program the results can be slow in coming.
 We know we feel better.
 We have fewer aches and pains.
 We sleep better at night.
 And our performance in sports is trending up as well.
 Yet the scale doesn’t budge.
+If this happens to you we recommend you to buy CBD oil for its many benefits in weight loss and pain reduction.

 Below are a number of nutritional reasons this may be the case.